Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 It takes years of effort, a learning attitude, and a connection to and passion for that purpose.
 So, every aspect plays an essential role.

-Suppose you have some strong motives why you should learn Korean.
+Suppose you have strong reasons for learning Korean.
 If so, it will encourage you to persist and overcome your challenges.

 If you don’t have strong reasons to move forward, you will surely stop at some point.
 Without a plan and zeal, reviewing the pending lessons may be challenging.